madeleineudell/LowRankModels.jl/README.md

 is less than `convergence_tol*length(obs)`,
 * or when the maximum number of rounds `max_iter` has been reached.

+By default, the parameters are set to use a step size of 1, a maximum of 100 iterations, and a convergence tolerance of .01:

+	Params(1,100,.01)

 ### Convergence
 `ch` gives the convergence history so that the success of the optimization can be monitored;
 `ch.objective` stores the objective values, and `ch.times` captures the times these objective values were achieved.
+Try plotting this to see if you just need to increase `max_iter` to converge to a better model.